 We operate in a state-of-the-art facility and employ a staff of professional horse trainers who provide horsemanship, animal husbandry and farrier skills.
-Our facilities, in the town of Florence, Arizona, include a training center within the prison itself, where up to 30 wild horses and 20 wild burros are in the process of being trained at any time.
+Our facilities, in the town of Florence, Arizona, include a training center within the prison itself, where up to 30 wild horses and 20 wild burros are being trained.

-Horses and burros are fed and cared for at the Florence BLM holding facility, situated across from the prison complex about a mile from the intersection of Butte Avenue and Route 79 in Florence.
+Horses and burros are fed and cared for at the Florence BLM holding facility, across from the prison complex, a mile from the intersection of Butte Avenue and Route 79 in Florence.

 You Can Adopt a BLM Wild Horse or Burro in Arizona Year Round